bluesky2106/documents/README.md

 Since github action is also configured, the deployment will be triggered automatically once a new commit comes to master branch.

 The url of the website is https://hobbydoc.nextai.world

+For more information regarding to Hosting & Deployment hugo website onto firebase, please refer to [Host on Firebase](https://gohugo.io/hosting-and-deployment/hosting-on-firebase/)